EPFCoding/GuatemalanRa1n/README.md

 - Note: Replace `mount_apfs` with `mount_hfs` on iOS 10.0-10.2.1
 - WARNING: There is a chance for your device to bootloop after doing this procedure.
 Proceed at your own risk
 - A safer version of this is to remove the folders `/Applications/Cydia.app` and `/meridian` while jailbroken, using Filza, SSH, or other jailbroken methods.
+- Even better is to just dump blobs using [Legacy iOS Kit](https://github.com/LukeZGD/Legacy-iOS-Kit) and restore using [turdus merula](https://sep.lol) instead.

 1. Run [Legacy iOS Kit](https://github.com/LukeZGD/Legacy-iOS-Kit), go to Other Utilities -> SSH Ramdisk
 1. Follow instructions.
 Once in the SSH Ramdisk, select Connect to SSH